Natural0rder/mongodb-protobuf/README.md

 # Test conditions

 Avoid depending solely on tests conducted on your local machine.
 Instead, prioritize running the application in a virtual machine (VM) or a container with a network configuration that closely mirrors real-world conditions and is in proximity to your MongoDB cluster.
+If you use MongoDB Atlas, configure a Private Endpoint: https://www.mongodb.com/docs/atlas/security-configure-private-endpoints/

 To install dotnet on AWS EC2 (Amazon Linux):